muza-g/SOD_YOLOv10_OGIS_Benchmarks/README.md

 # Transforming Small Object Detection in High-Resolution UAV Imagery: The Integration of YOLOv10 with Object Guided Inference Slicing (OGIS) on the VisDrone Dataset [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](OGIS-Det_VS_FI-Det(Evaluation).ipynb)

 ## Description

-*(Small Object Detection (SOD) remains a challenging task in computer vision, hindered by factors such as scale variation, occlusion, and background clutter.
-This paper introduces the Object Guided Inference Slicing (OGIS) framework, a novel approach designed to address these challenges by dynamically reallocating computational resources to regions of interest (ROIs).
-By integrating a two-stage adaptive slicing strategy with the YOLOv10 architecture, OGIS achieves significant improvements in detection performance and computational efficiency.
-Experimental validation on the VisDrone2019 dataset demonstrates substantial gains, including a 300% improvement in AP@[IoU=0.50] Small and a 27.05% reduction in inference time compared to Full Inference Detection (FI-Det).
-Furthermore, OGIS outperforms established methods such as Slicing Aided Hyper Inference (SAHI) and Entropy-Based Region Prioritization across critical metrics, including F1 Score, precision, and recall.
-These results highlight OGIS's ability to enhance small object detection while maintaining scalability and resource efficiency.
-Despite its trade-offs in large object detection, the framework's adaptability and lightweight design position it as a practical solution for real-world applications, such as UAV-based surveillance, medical diagnostics, and autonomous navigation.
-The study concludes by outlining potential directions for future research, including energy-efficient adaptations and cross-dataset evaluations, paving the way for further advancements in adaptive object detection methodologies. )*
+- **OGIS Framework**: Introduces a dynamic two-stage adaptive slicing strategy integrated with YOLOv10, addressing key challenges in Small Object Detection (SOD) such as scale variation and occlusion.
+- **Performance Gains**: Achieves **3× improvement in AP@[IoU=0.50] Small**, **2× enhancement in AR@[IoU=0.50] Small**, and **158% increase in F1 Score** compared to Full Inference Detection (FI-Det).
+- **Efficiency**: Reduces inference time by **27%**, making it ideal for resource-constrained applications.
+- **Real-World Applications**: Suitable for UAV-based surveillance, medical diagnostics, and autonomous navigation due to its lightweight and adaptive design.
+- **Future Potential**: Highlights directions for energy-efficient adaptations, cross-dataset evaluations, and hybrid architecture integration to enhance scalability and performance.
 ---
 ## Testing Code Steps